courageousillumination/deckr/README.md

 ### Prerequisites

 To set up deckr you must have python 2.7, virtualenv, pip, and libevent.
-All of these can be installed using your favorite package manager
+All of these can be installed using your favorite package manager.
+If you are running Mac OSX and do not have Xcode installed, you will need to install it.

 ### Setup